System explainer · Steam Frame

 What still needs testing

-- Exact sale date, final price, reservation rules, regional availability, and launch stock
+- Exact sale date, final price, reservation rules, country-specific availability and pricing, and launch stock

 - Whether import-record activity turns into broad customer availability or a limited launch